If you would like to discuss your kidney diagnosis with our trained members of staff, ring the free to call number 0800 169 0936.

 Avoid any unnecessary standing or walking.
 A wound cannot heal if it is constantly under pressure.
 Rest as much as possible and keep your foot up to help it to heal.
 Use anything your podiatrist recommends or gives you to relieve the pressure on your foot.

-You may be asked to wear a cast (a device to relieve pressure) or a temporary shoe until your ulcer has healed.
 You should not wear any other footwear until your podiatrist tells you that you can wear your own shoes again.

 Podiatry appointments